felipebogaertsm/machwave/docs/theory/grain_regression.md

 ![burning front contour](../assets/theory/grain_regression/contours.svg)

 **Burn area across the web: [`get_burn_area(w)`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_burn_area].**
-The contour gives the burning perimeter at a single web distance; the burn area is that perimeter times the current grain length, plus any uninhibited end faces.
-To turn that into a function of web, Machwave sweeps the whole web once: at each step it contours the front, sums the perimeter with `get_length`, multiplies by the length, and adds the exposed end faces, building a burn-area-versus-web curve.
+The contour gives the burning perimeter at a single web distance.
+The burn area is that perimeter times the current grain length, plus any uninhibited end faces.

-That curve is read off a pixel grid, so it comes out jagged: as the web advances cell by cell, the perimeter jumps slightly each time the front clears another row or column of cells.
-Before it becomes a lookup, Machwave smooths it with a Savitzky-Golay filter (`smooth_savitzky_golay` in `machwave.core.filters`): a short window slides along the curve and a low-order polynomial is fitted to the points inside it, replacing each point with the value of that fit.
-Unlike a plain moving average, it keeps the height and location of real features such as the burn-area peak.
+At each web step Machwave contours the front and evaluates that burn area, building the burn area as a function of web.
+The curve is then smoothed with a Savitzky-Golay filter (`smooth_savitzky_golay` in `machwave.core.filters`).

+The burn area curve is interpolated with `scipy`'s `interp1d` by [`get_burn_area_interp_func`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_burn_area_interp_func] and then cached.
+So `get_burn_area(w)` does not run the FMM at all, just a quick lookup and interpolation.

+**Volume: `get_volume(w)`.**
+The volume in function of web is calculated by counting the solid cells in the face map for the 2D FMM and multiplying by length.
+In the 3D FMM, the cell volume is simply multiplied by the number of solid voxels in the 3D face map.

-**Remaining volume and port area: `get_volume(w)`, [`get_port_area(w)`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_port_area].**
+**Port area: [`get_port_area(w)`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_port_area].**
-The open port area is the casing cross-section minus the solid cross-section (the face area, [`get_face_area`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_face_area]); the remaining propellant volume is that face area times the current grain length.
-The same regressed grid also feeds the mass properties ([`get_center_of_gravity`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_center_of_gravity], [`get_moment_of_inertia`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_moment_of_inertia]).
+The open port is the mirror of the solid: the casing cross-section minus that same face area. `get_port_area(w)` reads it straight from the cached face area, so it costs nothing past the lookup already paid for.

-**Cache once, look up forever.**
-None of this is recomputed during a burn.
-The coordinate maps, mask, masked face, and regression map are each solved once and cached, since they never change.
-The web-distance curves cost the most to build, so they too are swept once and stored as interpolators ([`get_burn_area_interp_func`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_burn_area_interp_func], [`get_face_area_interp_func`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_face_area_interp_func], built on `scipy`'s `interp1d`); after that, burn area, port area, and face area at any web distance are constant-time lookups.
-The fast marching method runs only once per grain segment, even though a full simulation queries these thousands of times.

-## 4.2 Constant vs Varying Cross-Section
+## 4.2 2D vs 3D FMM

-Many grains keep the same cross-section all the way down the tube, a port simply extruded along the length.
-One 2D slice then describes the whole grain, which is what [`FMMGrainSegment2D`][machwave.models.grain.fmm._2d.FMMGrainSegment2D] does: the burn area is the burning perimeter times the current length, plus any exposed end faces.
-When the port changes along the length, a finocyl whose fins cover only part of the span, or a cone, one slice is not enough, and [`FMMGrainSegment3D`][machwave.models.grain.fmm._3d.FMMGrainSegment3D] solves the same map over the full volume.
-The differences, step by step:
+A grain whose port is the same all the way down the tube is fully described by one cross-section, which is what [`FMMGrainSegment2D`][machwave.models.grain.fmm._2d.FMMGrainSegment2D] uses.
+When the port varies along the length, a finocyl finned over only part of its span, or a cone, one slice no longer captures it, and [`FMMGrainSegment3D`][machwave.models.grain.fmm._3d.FMMGrainSegment3D] solves the same map over the full voxel volume.

-- **Grid.** `get_maps` adds a `map_z` axis, so each array gains a leading slice index over `L = floor(map_dim * length / outer_diameter)` slices (`get_normalized_length`, required `>= 3`).
-The port may change along the length, and the two end layers are opened so the end faces burn.
-- **Inhibitors.** Both can inhibit the inner surface; 3D additionally protects the end faces when an end is inhibited.
-- **The map.** 2D solves with one isotropic cell spacing; 3D uses anisotropic spacing `[axial, radial, radial]`, because the voxel grid is taller along the axis than it is wide across the radius.
-- **Front and port area.** 2D traces the whole slice and reads a single port area; 3D works one slice at a time, taking an axial index in `get_contours(w, z)` and [`get_port_area(w, z)`][machwave.models.grain.fmm._3d.FMMGrainSegment3D.get_port_area].
-- **Burn area.** 2D extrudes the burning perimeter over the length and adds the exposed end faces.
-3D measures the burning surface directly, as a marching-cubes mesh of the regression iso-surface ([`get_burn_area_interp_func`][machwave.models.grain.fmm._3d.FMMGrainSegment3D.get_burn_area_interp_func]), which captures the port walls and the end faces together.
-- **Volume.** 2D is length times face area; 3D counts the solid voxels and multiplies by the voxel volume (`get_volume_per_element`).
-- **Mass properties.** 2D works from the single cross-section, placing it along the axis and adding a uniform-rod term for the length; 3D feeds the real voxel cloud straight to the inertia routines ([`get_center_of_gravity`][machwave.models.grain.fmm._3d.FMMGrainSegment3D.get_center_of_gravity], [`get_moment_of_inertia`][machwave.models.grain.fmm._3d.FMMGrainSegment3D.get_moment_of_inertia]).

-The heart of that difference is how each one reads the burning surface off the regression map, and the two do it the same way, one dimension apart.
-In 2D the burning surface is a curve, and [`get_contours`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_contours] traces it with **marching squares** (`skimage`'s `find_contours`): the algorithm walks every 2x2 block of cells and, from which corners fall inside or outside the front, draws the short line segment that the front cuts through that block; the segments stitch together into the closed burning perimeter.
-In 3D the burning surface is an actual surface, and the burn area is measured with **marching cubes** (`skimage`'s `marching_cubes`, via [`get_burn_area_interp_func`][machwave.models.grain.fmm._3d.FMMGrainSegment3D.get_burn_area_interp_func]): it walks every 2x2x2 block of voxels and emits the triangles that the front cuts through it, building a watertight mesh whose total area is the burning area.
-Same look-up-and-stitch recipe, line segments in 2D and triangles in 3D.
+Either way the key step is reading the burning surface off the regression map, and the two do it the same way one dimension apart.
+In 2D the surface is a curve: [`get_contours`][machwave.models.grain.fmm._2d.FMMGrainSegment2D.get_contours] traces it with marching squares (`skimage`'s `find_contours`), walking every 2x2 block of cells and drawing the short line segment the front cuts through it, then stitching the segments into the closed burning perimeter.
+In 3D the surface is a true surface: the burn area comes from marching cubes (`skimage`'s `marching_cubes`, via [`get_burn_area_interp_func`][machwave.models.grain.fmm._3d.FMMGrainSegment3D.get_burn_area_interp_func]), walking every 2x2x2 block of voxels and emitting the triangles the front cuts through it, building a watertight mesh whose area is the burning area.
+Same recipe, line segments in 2D and triangles in 3D.

 # References